egtaonline/gameanalysis/README.md

   The best solution is probably making a new class that extends an EmptyGame that has all of the Game methods that don't require scanning over all of the data.
 This way a reference to the original game can be held without requiring recomputation.
 - Incorporate old tests.
 - Remove np.newaxis in favor of None
+- The way a lot of functions handle missing data is not tested very well.
+- Low support in a mixture could cause a lot of headaches.
+Maybe make truncation default?
+  Or a global setting somewhere?

 Ideas
 -----